Teycir/Chuckle/README.md

 - Just highlight text and right-click
 - AI picks the perfect meme template
 - Professional-looking memes in seconds
+- No uploading images or typing captions

 **⚡ Super Fast**
 - 1 click from text to meme (Alt+M shortcut)
-- No uploading images or typing captions
+- Try different templates instantly
-- Share instantly to Twitter, Reddit, LinkedIn, or Email
+- Download or share to Twitter, LinkedIn, or Email
+- Edit text directly and regenerate

 **🔒 Private & Secure**
 - Your API key stays on your computer
 - No tracking or data collection
 - Open source code you can verify
+- All meme data stored locally in your browser

 ### Who Should Use Chuckle?

+**🔒 Privacy-Conscious People**
+- All your memes stay on your computer
+- No tracking or data collection
+- Open source code you can verify yourself
+- You control your own API key

 **📱 Social Media Enthusiasts**
 - Create viral content quickly